3.5 Marking Procedures and Moderation

 7. Marking of coursework should be completed within an appropriate timescale in order to allow for the timely return of provisional marks and feedback for assessment components to students.
 Marks remain provisional until confirmed by Examination Boards at the end of each semester.

-8. The internal moderation process should always be completed prior to the presentation of marks at Examination Boards.
-Final moderated marks must always be entered onto AStRA by the deadline provided by the Academic Quality & Records Office ahead of each Senate Examination Board.
+9. The internal moderation process should always be completed prior to the presentation of marks at Examination Boards.
+Final moderated marks must always be entered onto AStRA by the deadline provided by the Academic Registry ahead of each Senate Examination Board.

 (i) be representative of every delivery location, and every mode of study (note that this provision is aimed at delivery where there is a cohort studying at a different location, or via a different study mode, rather than at individual students taking internal or external repeat modules on a part-time basis);